 Incentives and rebates

 A major perk promoted by car manufactures when buying new all-electric and plug-in hybrid vehicles is the federal tax credit.
-While the maximum credit amount is $7,500, the actual amount will vary depending on the battery’s capacity, state and local incentives, and other stipulations.
+While the maximum credit amount is $7,500, the actual amount will vary depending on the battery’s capacity and other stipulations.
 For example, if you lease a qualified vehicle, this credit will go to the lessor instead of you.
-Lastly, keep in mind that every car manufacturer has a limit on these credits and they change all the time, as buyers considering Tesla or Chevrolet models today are no longer eligible for this benefit.
-A current list of eligible vehicles and the maximum credit amounts can be found on the U.S. Department of Energy’s website.

-State and local incentives for purchasing an electric vehicle also exist as well.
-This list compiled by the National Conference of State Legislatures shows all the different incentives that exist in each state for electric vehicle buyers.
-Some benefits and extra incentives include rebates on home energy costs, help with financing home charger installations, HOV lane exemption with appropriate vehicle tags, and more.
+State and local incentives for purchasing an electric vehicle exist, as well.
+The National Conference of State Legislatures provides details on all the different incentives in each state for electric vehicle buyers.
+Some benefits and extra incentives include rebates on home energy costs, help with financing home charger installations, HOV lane exemptions with appropriate vehicle tags and more.
 Some electric utility companies also offer rebates and incentives for owning and charging an electric vehicle at home.

 Hidden costs of an electric vehicle

-You might have made plans to buy or finance your new electric car, and have an estimate of what your car insurance premium might be, but the costs of an electric vehicle don’t end there.
-Learn more about the hidden costs that can come with owning an electric vehicle.
+You might have made plans to buy or finance your new electric car and have an estimate of what your car insurance premium might be, but the costs of an electric vehicle don’t end there.
+Here are some of the hidden costs that can come with owning an electric vehicle.

 When it comes to electric vehicles, there’s another problem car owners can run into as the car gets older: battery degradation.
 A gas-powered car’s tank doesn’t get smaller as it gets older, but as an electric car ages, its battery range dwindles, decreasing the maximum amount of miles you can drive before it needs to be recharged.
 While many factors can impact battery lifespan, from improper charging to cold weather conditions, it’s unavoidable that an electric vehicle’s battery will not always have the same range as it did when it was new.
 And, just like with the battery on a gas-powered vehicle, you will eventually have to replace it.
-We’ll get to the cost for that in a moment.
+More on that expense in a moment.

 How to charge an electric vehicle may be the first concern of any prospective electric vehicle owner.
-Fully charging an electric car could take anywhere from thirty minutes to a few hours, and whether you charge at home or at a public charging station, there may be higher rates during peak hours.
-For this reason, those who rent or live in a townhouse or condominium where installing an at-home charger isn’t feasible, owning an electric vehicle comes with more challenges.
+Fully charging an electric car could take anywhere from 30 minutes to a few hours, and whether you charge at home or at a public charging station, there may be higher rates during peak hours.
+For those who rent or live in a townhouse or condominium where installing an at-home charger isn’t feasible, owning an electric vehicle comes with more challenges for this reason.

 Tools to help you calculate the cost of owning an electric vehicle